MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ### Setting up a group for in-scope users

-Contoso compliance specialists want to add all employee to the communication policy that will monitor for offensive language.
-They could decide to add each employee user account to the policy separately, but they've decided it is much easier and saves time to use an **All Employees** distribution group for the users for this policy.
+Contoso compliance specialists want to add all users to the communication policy that will monitor for offensive language.
+They could decide to add each user account to the policy separately, but they've decided it is much easier and saves time to use an **All Users** distribution group for the users for this policy.

-They need to create a new group to include all Contoso employees, so they take the following steps:
+They need to create a new group to include all Contoso users, so they take the following steps:

 1. Contoso IT administrators IT sign in to the **Microsoft 365 admin center** [(https://admin.microsoft.com)](https://admin.microsoft.com) and navigate to **Microsoft 365 admin center** > **Groups** > **Groups**.
 2. They select **Add a group** and complete the wizard to create a new *Microsoft 365 group* or *Distribution group*.